JIPCAD/JIPCAD.github.io/docs/Q&A.md

 Use `#` for single-line comments and `(*` `*)` for multi-line.

-### NOME crashes the first time I load any file!

-This is a known bug of the current version of JIPCAD.
-This happens for most files regardless of if it is constructed correctly.
-The crash does not cause any file damage or additional issues and we plan to address this in an upcoming release.

 ### How does error reporting work?
 Error reporting comes along with the NOME3 executable itself.
 The command line window pop-up from the NOME3 executable file will display the error reporting right before crash.